AyrA/YtStream/README.md

 ### Dependencies

-This application requires FFmpeg and Youtube-Dl to work.
+This application requires FFmpeg and Youtube-Dl (or a fork) to work.
 You can install them anywhere you like and then specify the path to the tools in the settings.
+The settings page has links to the appropriate download pages of said tools.

 Note: The application will start and run without these tools, but streaming functionality will be unavailable until said tools are configured.